 Sonoma County Sustainable Wine Label

-The Sonoma County Sustainability label is managed and overseen by Sonoma County Winegrowers.
-Wine brands making wine that is sourced from Sonoma County grapes which are certified sustainable, may be eligible to use the label on wine bottles starting with the 2017 harvest.
-Sonoma County grapes must be sustainable certified under at least one of the following four accepted sustainability programs: California Code of Sustainable Winegrowing (CSWA), Fish Friendly Farming (FFF), Sustainability In Practice (SIP) and Lodi Rules.
+Wine brands producing wine that is sourced from Sonoma County grapes which are certified sustainable, may be eligible to use the label on wine bottles starting with the 2017 vintage.
+Sonoma County grapes must be sustainable certified under at least one of the following four accepted sustainability programs: Certified California Sustainable Winegrowing (CSWA Program), Fish Friendly Farming (FFF), Sustainability In Practice (SIP) and Lodi Rules.

 Wine brands interested in using the Sonoma County Sustainability label must comply with all of the following requirements: